History of fashion design: 1970s

 Also significant are the developments in Italian fashion that happened during the period.
 In the course of the 1970s, as a result of its ready-to-wear industry, Milan confirmed its status as second only to Paris as a center of international fashion.
 The 'alta moda' preferred Rome, the base of the couturiers Valentino, Capucci, and Schön.
 Capitalizing on the dominant trend of anti-fashion Italy offered a glamor that had nothing to do with the dictates of Parisian haute couture.
 While profiting from a clearly defined style, Italian fashion was luxurious and easy to wear.
 The two most influential Italian fashion designers of the time were probably Giorgio Armani and Nino Cerruti.
 Giorgio Armani produced his first collection for women in 1975.
 From the outset, the line was dynamic, urban, and understated, androgynous in inspiration.
 Armani offered a restrained style that greatly appealed to the increasing population of women who now had access to the world of work and occupied progressively more senior positions within it.
 This was only the beginning of a tremendous career, which came to fruition in 1981 when Emporio Armani was launched.
 In 1957 Nino Cerruti opened the menswear boutique Hitman in Milan.
 A man of taste and discernment, in 1976 he presented his first collection for women.
 Two years later, he launched his first perfume.
 In linking the career of a successful industrialist with that of a high-quality designer, Cerruti occupied a unique position in Italian ready-to-wear.

+During the 1970s, children's fashion followed adult trends more closely.
+The most significant was a decrease in distinction between gendered clothing.
+Both genders' fashion was filled with brightly colored trousers, more plain t-shirts, and jeans.
+Girls' fashion did differ from women's fashion with the idea that little girls still wore minidresses and skirts earlier in this decade, while boys' fashion was starting to become populated with casual sportswear.

 Late twentieth century

-During the late 20th century, fashions began to criss-cross international boundaries with rapidity.
+During the late 20th century fashions began to criss-cross international boundaries with rapidity.
 Popular Western styles were adopted all over the world, and many designers from outside of the West had a profound impact on fashion.
 Synthetic materials such as Lycra/spandex, and viscose became widely used, and fashion, after two decades of looking to the future, once again turned to the past for inspiration.